nelsonchaves/programming-bible/Queries/joins.md

 User.all.each { |u| 3.times { Color.create(name: Faker::Color.color_name, user: u) } }
 ```

+Here we can filter our the users on both the colors and the food by adding a second argument in the in joins
 Adding colors to the query:
 ```ruby
 User.where(foods: { name: 'Lettuce' }, colors: { name: 'red' }).joins(:foods)